mfausten/awim/README.md

 ## How to use

-Either click on the extension button in your browser toolbar or use the default shortcut `Strg+Shift+E` to start/stop yout stream
+Either click on the extension button in your browser toolbar or use the default shortcut `Strg+Shift+E` to start/stop your stream

 ## TODO